sk8erboi17/AsynchronousPipelines/README.md

 -   **`setupIncomingClients`**: This function is tasked with initializing the server's capability to accept and manage incoming client connections.

--   **`Listener.getInstance()`**: Utilizes a singleton pattern for the `Listener` class, which is presumably responsible for network communication, specifically monitoring incoming connections on a server socket.
+-   **`Listener.getInstance()`**: Utilizes a singleton pattern for the `Listener` class, which is responsible for network communication, specifically monitoring incoming connections on a server socket.

 -   **`startConnectionListen(server, client -> {...})`**: Initiates the listening process on the specified `server`.
 The `server` object, while not explicitly defined, is assumed to represent the server's socket or a similar networking entity.
 The method employs a lambda function as its second argument, executed for each incoming client connection.
 This function receives a `client` parameter, denoting the connected client.